 One night in late 2018, Ffyona and Earl had been set to busk in Eastwood, but could not push through because of heavy rain.
 Not to be deterred, Ffyona and Earl set up a livestream on Kumu and began singing to an enthusiastic audience of Kumu users.

 Ffyona and Earl soon began to regularly busk online, preferring it to performing in-person in Eastwood.
 For one, they saved significant time by not having to commute and set up on a sidewalk.
 More crucially, their audience was much more intimate and interested.
+“When busking in person, you don’t have everyone’s full attention, as most of them are only happening to pass by.
+When you’re doing a livestream on Kumu, in contrast, we do have their full attention, as people only watch shows that truly interest them,” said Earl.

 Getting acclimated to Kumu was not without its challenges.
 Both Ffyona and Earl describe themselves as introverts, which could be off-putting for a very in-your-face medium like livestreaming.
 Earl shared that they overcame their introversion by interacting with other users in the community, or Kumunity, in the parlance of Kumu.